Toto-Kotaro-Tanaka/ms4-eagle-golf/TESTING.md

 **products App:**

 - Product Display: Products are displayed by... group of categories, category, brand, sale products and all products.
 They can be sorted by price, category and product name both ascending and descending.
-Products can be searched by a key word &#10004;
+Products can be searched by a keyword &#10004;
 - Product Details Display: Product details can be viewed by clicking an image of the product.
 It displays product category, ID, description, price, size (if applicable), discount price (applicable) &#10004;
 - Product Add, Edit and Delete: Only authorised user (admin) is allowed to do these &#10004;

 **profile App:**

-- Profile: Access to profile page where users can update the personal details and access to the order history &#10004;
+- Profile: Access to the profile page where users can update the personal details and access to the order history &#10004;

 ---